IndulekhaM/ShopifyAssessment/README.md

 - Shared the URL showcasing the Pumper offers.

 ### 2. Perform Comprehensive Testing
-- Automated tests for two functional events of the Pumper Bundle Quantity application.
+Automated tests have been written for two key functionalities of the Pumper Bundle Quantity application:

+- **`BundleOffer.py`**: Automates the testing of the bundle offer feature, validating that the bundle quantity logic works correctly within the app.
+- **`QuantityBreaks.py`**: Automates the testing of the quantity breaks feature, ensuring that the discounts and offers apply correctly based on quantity selections.

-- Used **Selenium** for web automation with the **Chrome** browser.
-- Validated that the automated tests perform correctly and give expected results.
+Both tests use **Selenium** for web automation with the **Chrome** browser and validate that the automated tests perform correctly and give expected results.

 ### 3. Prepare a Detailed Report
 - Documented the testing process, setup, and results of the automated tests.